CARAMBA-Clinic/COST-CHARME/README.md

 ```R
 boxplot(log2(data_parsed[,-c(1,2)]))
 ```
-## How to develop a simple R-based microservice with Docker
+## Optional: How to develop a simple R-based microservice with Docker

 In this section we show you how to wrap your R-script in a Docker image and integrate it into your workflow using Pachyderm.
 This is a slightly modified version of the R script that you just used.
 The modification accounts for the need to be able to feed user specified input and output filenames through command line.
 Assuming that teh following R script has been saved as *plsda.r*, it ca be run using `plsda.r input output`.
 Where *input* is the path to the result from the TextExporter and *output* is the desired name of your plsda image.